 Julie, who took on the role of primary caretaker at her community garden a few years ago, explained that the social aspects of her gardening have been an unexpectedly positive outcome.
 She said, “A fully unexpected consequence of volunteering and absolutely wasn't one of my goals to interact with my neighbors as an introvert [laughs].
 Not one of my goals, but I did enjoy it!” (personal communication, 2025).
 However, she has struggled to recruit her neighbors to become more actively involved in stewarding the garden.
 While many community members use the garden space for recreation and as a community meeting spot, only two of her neighbors regularly volunteer to help with the garden maintenance.
 She struggles to get others to commit, even though they show interest in volunteering.
 She has gone so far as to discuss recruitment strategies with other garden managers, but is left at a loss about how to increase engagement (see Appendix question 11 and 11b).
 While she has developed a sense of pride in her work and ownership of the garden, Julie wants to avoid the perception among her neighbors that it is her garden.
 Instead, she wishes to maintain its time-honored role as a community gathering place.
-This goal represents a challenge for Julie as she balances the recent transition of the garden’s purpose from longstanding community gathering space to an ecologically functioning pollinator garden in addition to its longstanding rol as a community space.
+This goal represents a challenge for Julie as she balances the recent transition of the garden’s purpose from longstanding community gathering space to an ecologically functioning pollinator garden in addition to its longstanding role as a community space.

 Educational Motivations